 Gölyanı Nomadic Settlements

 This rocky and steep cliff is located in the district of Keşap.
 The plants that grow on rocks and trees have gained a natural shape of the map of Türkiye with their formation.
-There is a large cave in the middle of Şahin Cliff, where it coincides with Ankara's location, the capital of Türkiye.
+There is a large cave in the middle of Şahin Cliff (Şahin Kayası), where it coincides with Ankara's location.
 The map formed completely in a natural way, exactly fits the dimensions of the map of Türkiye.
-There are many large and small caves on the rock and it has been placed under protection as Şahin Cliff Natural Site.

 Many legends are told about the overlapping of the two giant rocks in Giresun, especially how the giant mass located below carried the rock over the centuries, with its stance on the curved ground without falling.
-According to the first legend, a beautiful young girl is forced to marry someone she did not like, and could not object to this situation, so she sincerely prayed.
-The bride, who set out with a bridal procession on the wedding day, wished to “turn into a stone and be frozen” instead of going to the man she did not want to marry while on horseback.
-Her wish came true on the spot according to this version of the legend.
+According to the first legend, a beautiful young girl is forced to marry someone she did not like, and could not change her fate, so she sincerely prayed.
+The bride, who set out with a bridal procession on the wedding day, wished to “turn into a stone and be frozen” instead of marrying the man she did not want, her wish came true on the spot according to this version of the legend.

-On the other hand, the other legend tells that this is the result of a strong prayer by a bride who could not get along with the mother of the man she married and wished that "God, either fly me like a bird or freeze me like a stone," in order not to return home.
-The road to the Erimez, Kulakkaya, and Alçakbel Plateaus also pass by this legendary rock.
+Another legend tells that this is the result of a strong prayer by a bride who could not get along with her mother in law and wished that "God, please turn me into a bird or a stone" in order not to return home.